danfickle/flyingsaucer/README.md

 OVERVIEW
 --------
-neoFlying Saucer is a pure-Java library for rendering arbitrary HTML using CSS 2.1 (and some CSS3) for layout and formatting, output to PDF, Swing panels and images.
+neoFlying Saucer is a pure-Java library for rendering arbitrary HTML using CSS 2.1 (and some CSS3) for layout and formatting, outputting to PDF and images.

 SCOPE OF THIS PROJECT
 ---------------------